hrhampapura/SolarFarmPrediction/README.md

 and slope are indicators of how difficult or easy it would be to build a solar farm.
 The land cover informs us about potential land use restrictions at this place, example, open water, or dense forest.
-Finally, the distance to the nearest city serves as a proxy for electricity demand,mlabor and transportation cost in building the solar farm.
+Finally, the distance to the nearest city serves as a proxy for electricity demand, labor and transportation cost in building the solar farm.

+For figures on any of our data points, please visit [figures](figures).

 <b> Cleaning: </b>